MARS: Sound Generation via Multi-Channel Autoregression on Spectrograms: Abstract

 \section{Abstract}

-Research on audio generation has progressively shifted from waveform-based approaches to spectrogram-based methods, which more naturally capture harmonic and temporal structures.
+Research on audio generation has progressively developed along both waveform-based and spectrogram-based directions, giving rise to diverse strategies for representing and generating audio.
 At the same time, advances in image synthesis have shown that autoregression across scales, rather than tokens, improves coherence and detail.
-Building on these ideas, we introduce MARS (Multi-channel AutoRegression on Spectrograms), a framework that treats spectrograms as multi-channel images and employs \emph{channel multiplexing} (CMX), a reshaping technique that lowers height and width without discarding information.
+Building on these ideas, we introduce MARS (Multi-channel AutoRegression on Spectrograms), which, to the best of our knowledge, is the first adaptation of next-scale autoregressive modeling to the spectrogram domain.
+MARS treats spectrograms as multi-channel images and employs channel multiplexing (CMX), a reshaping strategy that reduces spatial resolution without information loss.
 A shared tokenizer provides consistent discrete representations across scales, enabling a transformer-based autoregressor to refine spectrograms from coarse to fine resolutions efficiently.
-Experiments on a large-scale dataset demonstrate that MARS performs comparably or better than state-of-the-art baselines across multiple evaluation metrics, establishing an efficient and scalable paradigm for high-fidelity audio generation.
+Experiments on a large-scale dataset demonstrate that MARS performs comparably or better than state-of-the-art baselines across multiple evaluation metrics, establishing an efficient and scalable paradigm for high-fidelity sound generation.